 David’s scientific background allows him to work with mechanical, software, electrical, telecommunication, and optical inventions.
-David has extensive experience with medical devices (e.g., stents and catheters), heat exchangers, packaging materials and packaging manufacturing, filling and packaging machines, conveyor belts, image forming and image processing systems, display devices, network-implemented control systems, search engines and Internet advertising systems, vehicle and train control systems and automotive components, solar panels and solar panel components, optical components, and spectrographs.
+David has extensive experience with medical devices (e.g., stents and catheters), sports equipment, automotive engines, heat exchangers, packaging materials and packaging manufacturing, filling and packaging machines, conveyor belts, image forming and image processing systems, display devices, network-implemented control systems, search engines and Internet advertising systems, vehicle and train control systems and automotive components, solar panels and solar panel components, optical components, and spectrographs.

 Prior to joining Buchanan, David was a patent agent with an intellectual property law firm in Washington, DC, where he gained experience in patent prosecution.
 He focused his practice on medical devices including insulin pumps and continuous glucose monitors, mobile technology, and telecommunications systems.
 He drafted and prosecuted patent applications, prepared patent opinions, performed legal research and conducted document review.